redwoodjs/redwood/packages/create-redwood-app/template/README.md

 Did we just create a post in the database?
 Yup!
 With `yarn rw g scaffold <model>`, Redwood created all the pages, components, and services necessary to perform all CRUD actions on our posts table.

-We've only run a handful of commands and we already have a working app!

 ## Next Steps

 The best way to learn Redwood is by going through the comprehensive [Tutorial](https://redwoodjs.com/docs/tutorial/foreword) and joining the community (via the [Discourse forum](https://community.redwoodjs.com) or the [Discord server](https://discord.gg/redwoodjs)).